mirko-bianco/FidoLib/FidoCore.md

 - Signals are messages broadcasted by an `IObserver`
 - Signals values must be formatted as `TArray<TValue>`
 - Slots can be either a `Spring.TAction<TArray<TValue>>`, or a `public` procedure whose parameters are compatible with the signal.
 If the signal values are not in the same format, there is the possibility to map the values to the parameters required by the slot.
+- The signal can contain a number of parameters greater than the number required by the slot.

 ##### Usage

+You can bind signals and slots in two ways:

+The first is by code:

 ```pascal
 type